gradCSwomen-utah/gradCSwomen-utah.github.io/_pages/resources.md

 - CAPWIC also offers student scholarships to attend the conference, with applications due in the Winter
 - Groups of students can register to attend the conference together

+## <a href="https://ghc.anitab.org/become-a-speaker" style="color: #990000;;">Grace Hopper Celebration (GHC)</a>
+- GHC is the largest tech conference in the world for women and nonbinary people.
+- Run my AnitaB.org
+- Strives to uplift, connect, inspire and guide individuals in tech
+- Keep an eye on deadlines and dates <a href="https://ghc.anitab.org/become-a-speaker" style="color: red;">here</a>

 # Scholarships and Fellowships
 ## <a href="https://www.aauw.org/resources/programs/fellowships-grants/" style="color: #990000;;">AAUW Fellowships and Grants</a>